Free shipping on orders over $150! Use code FREESHIP150 at checkout.

 Semaglutide

-Semaglutide is a synthetic GLP-1 receptor agonist and modified glucagon-like peptide-1 analogue engineered with structural modifications that confer resistance to enzymatic degradation and an albumin-binding fatty acid chain that extends its half-life to approximately seven days.
+Semaglutide is a synthetic GLP-1 receptor agonist and modified glucagon-like peptide-1 analogue engineered with structural modifications that confer resistance to enzymatic degradation and an albumin-binding fatty acid chain.

 (0 reviews)